Average student loan debt for doctors in 2023

 • Specialities requiring more extended training periods often result in higher levels of debt.

-• Examples include surgical specialities, neurology, and radiology.
+• Examples include surgical specialties, neurology, and radiology.

 Factors Influencing Debt Fluctuations: